Endemic corruption still exists in Asia and is almost impossible to eradicate

 Civil services including central and local government offices and police forces, not only in Asian countries, are criticised more than praised by the public for their efficiency.
 In Asia, civil servants start their careers at almost below subsistence levels.
 The rules and bureaucratic procedures are often archaic by modern standards – relics from bad or indifferent colonial systems.
 Even with new technology, modifications are not always improvements.
 In some cases they make things worse, and the bureaucratic 'paper trails' and lengths of 'red tape' get even longer.

-Promotion within these bureaucratic systems is a slow process if one relies on merit or length of service, but it certainly plays a part.
-The way to speed it up is by paying sometimes large amounts of money, just to get the job.
+However, promotion within these cumbersome bureaucratic systems is a slow process if one relies simply on merit or length of service, although this hopefully does play a part.
+The way to speed things up is by paying sometimes large amounts of money just to get the job.
 Further payments will be necessary to climb each rung of the ladder more quickly too.
-There is obviously no justification for this and it cannot produce an efficient system of government, of benefit to the general public.
-However, stamping it out completely is virtually impossible because the legislators are the very ones these practices benefit most.
+There is obviously no justification for this and it cannot produce an efficient system of government of benefit to the general public.
+However, stamping it out completely is virtually impossible because the legislators are the very ones these practices benefit most!

-Corruption starts at the top and filters down to the lowest rung of the ladder.
-Benefits move in an upward direction.
-The 'public' are aware of it and complain about it; politicians make promises to reduce corruption, but it's only to win votes at elections.
-A few knuckles are sometimes rapped as a token gesture, somewhere down the line, but at the end of the day, little changes.
+Corruption is organised from the top down and it filters all the way to the lowest rung of the ladder.
+Small benefits accumulate as they move upward.
+The 'public' are completely aware of it but few actually complain about it.
+Politicians make promises to reduce corruption, but it's only to win votes at elections.
+A few knuckles are sometimes rapped as a token gesture, somewhere down the line, but at the end of the day, nothing changes.

 Entering Asia as a tourist or visitor